Brunomvsilva/KeyTestBox/README.md

 > The **KeyTestBox achieved a cost reduction of approximately 91.75%**, lowering the price about 12 times comparing to the other solution

 > One limitation was the available RAM, which is sufficient for most use cases.
-However, for UUTs that transmit **large volumes of CAN data**, it may be necessary to **select only the relevant signals** to avoid memory overflow.
+However, for UUTs that transmit **large volumes of CAN data**, it may be necessary to **select only the relevant CAN/LIN UUT data** to avoid memory overflow.
 >
 > If full data capture is required, this limitation can easily be addressed by using a **microcontroller with more RAM**, for example STM32H7 family.